zjysteven/lmms-finetune/docs/inference.md

 # After finetuning

+ℹ️ **The rule of thumb is that lmms-finetune is only related to the finetuning and is decoupled from the inference.
+Once you load your finetuned model, all the other components/operations are carried out in the exact same way as how you would inference with the pretrained model, which is always made clear by the corresponding huggingface model card.**

 Taking LLaVA-1.5 as an example, this is how you load the model and processor according to the huggingface model card:
 ```python
 from transformers import AutoProcessor, LlavaForConditionalGeneration